 Plan a couple of days of sightseeing to prepare for your Inca Trail hike

-My advice: Stay at Cusco for at least two days before your hike.
-Walk around and sightsee, enjoy the views, but don’t do anything challenging just yet.
-Give yourself time to adjust to the elevation.
+My advice: stay at Cusco for at least two days before your hike.
+Walk around and sightsee, enjoy the views, but don’t do anything too challenging—you want to give yourself time to adjust to the elevation.

 As for altitude sickness, some people have it even before they get here.
 It’s mostly psychological.
 Calm your nerves, take pictures, and just enjoy your vacation.